Montessori Educational Center – 40 years old and still going strong!

 Angela Hayes received a B.A. in Journalism from Louisiana Tech University and a M.A. in English from Northwestern State University.
 She received her Montessori teaching certification from Montessori World Educational Institute, and has taught in the Lower Elementary program since 1995.
 Her children and grandchildren have attended MEC.

 Eddie Scroggs attended Louisiana College where he earned a B.A. in History.
 He received his M.A. in History from Louisiana Tech University.
 He began working as a Lower Elementary teacher in 2014.
-He is in the final phase of completing his Montessori Elementary I and II teacher certification through the Center for Guided Montessori Studies.
+He completed his Montessori Elementary I and II teacher certification through the Center for Guided Montessori Studies.

 Upper Elementary Faculty